madeofpendletonwool/PinePods/README.md

 ## Quick Fixes

 - [x] Check for and remove podcasts no longer available (This will be handled from scheduled cron job that queues)
-- [ ] Check user values when adding new user
+- [x] Check user values when adding new user
-- [ ] Prevent user from being added without required info
+- [x] Prevent user from being added without required info
-- [ ] Prevent submit for user from being hit without populated values
+- [x] Prevent submit for user from being hit without populated values
 - [ ] Add loading wheels throughout
-- [ ] Add picture of current episode to navbar
+- [ ] Add picture of current episode to soundbar
-- [ ] Layout navbar properly
+- [ ] Layout soundbar properly (it adjusts for screensize but can overlap at times with the episode title)
 - [ ] Figure out why some podcasts don't appear in search
 - [ ] Fix local images
+- [ ] If a podcast is already downloaded do not allow downloads - instead remove

 ## Platform Availability